Krabat (novel): Adaptations

 The story was adapted into a 1978 Czech animated film, Čarodějův učeň (The Sorcerer's Apprentice), directed by Karel Zeman.

 The band ASP started with a musical version of the story, in 12 parts, in 2006.
 In 2008 they finished the project with a 15-track album (on two CDs) called Zaubererbruder (i.e. "Sorcerer-Brother").

 Marco Kreuzpaintner's film adaptation of Otfried Preußler's book, also named Krabat, was released in Germany on October 9, 2008.

 The 1975 East German television film Die schwarze Mühle is based on a different novelization of the same folk tale by Jurij Brězan.
 It aired on Fernsehen der DDR starring Polish Actor Leon Niemczyk, dubbed for the GDR tv viewers by Norbert Christian, Monika Woytowicz, Herbert Köfer, Uwe Kockisch, and Ernst-Georg Schwill.

-In 2008 a new feature film adaptation Krabat (film) was released.
+In 2017, a point and click video game titled “Krabat and the Secret of the Sorbian King” was released by publisher, Rapaki, for mobile platforms and partially funded by the Foundation for the Sorbian People with the goal of educating players about the titular hero.

 Other books

 Krabat is also the main character of three novels, written by the Sorbian writer Jurij Brězan, published in 1968 (adapted into a film by East German state television in 1975), 1976 and 1993.